Best Online Master’s Degrees in: Behavioral Science

 Saint Joseph's University was selected as the best online master's degree in behavioral science for career support.
 Online students have access to the same services and resources provided by the school's Career Development Center as their on-campus counterparts.
 This includes resume and cover letter critiques, career guides, networking opportunities, mock interviews, career assessments, and electronic job postings.
 Career counseling appointments are also available in-person, over the phone, or via video chat.
 Students able to commute to campus are welcome to attend workshops, seminars, career fairs, and other recruiting events.
 With all this considered, Saint Joseph's University was awarded the top spot in this category.

-Saint Joseph’s University was also recognized as the best online master’s degree in behavioral science for financial support.
-According to figures published by the National Center for Education Statistics, 94% of new students received some form of financial assistance for the 2010-2011 school year.
+Saint Joseph's University was also recognized as the best online master's degree in behavioral science for financial support.
+According to figures published by the National Center for Education Statistics, 94% of new students received some form of financial assistance.
 Additionally, 93% of those students were awarded grant or scholarship money as part of their financial aid packages.
 Approximately 60% of students also took out loans, primarily through federal programs, to help pay for their education.
 The student loan default rate for 2009 was very low at 2%, demonstrating manageable levels of debt for most SJU graduates.

 Saint Joseph's University was awarded the title of best online master's degree in behavioral science for technology support.
 The school's online programs utilize a cutting-edge virtual learning platform complete with live streaming video, audio, interactive discussion boards, chat features, and capability on both Apple and PC computers.
 In addition, students in need of assistance have access to 24/7 technical support to troubleshoot any problems that could prevent them from completing their work.
 With this in mind, SJU was selected as the top school in this category.